actuallyzefe/zeepay-task/readme.md

 <h1>1: What is TypeScript?</h1>

-Makes it easier for developers to write high-quality and scalable code.
+It's a programming language makes it easier for developers to write high-quality and scalable code.

 <h1>2:What are the advantages of using TypeScript?</h1>